Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 DISCLAIMER

 This post is not so much about hiking in Snowdonia, but about another variation of ‘Fun Things To Do Outdoors,’ about GO London, and about group hiking trips in general.
 I got a bit carried away, so feel encouraged to go by the headings and skip those sections that don’t look interesting to you.
-Hopefully, even if you’re based somewhere else in the world, and the vast majority of you are, then this post might give you ideas about what you want to do when you’re not grinding away on the job.
+Hopefully, even if you’re based somewhere else in the world, and the vast majority of you are, then this post might give you some general ideas about what you might (or might not) want to do when you’re not grinding away on the job.

 Half of our friends are people we met through GO London.
-This includes my main climbing partner, as well as the Frenchman who joined me and another mate on an expedition down into the deepest section of the UK’s biggest cave.
+This includes my main climbing partner as well as one of my caving buddies.
 Needless to say that the guides of the company that Ellie & I explored Alum Pot with, all turned out to be old friends with the GO London team.
 Who else?
-The feller I do long-distance open-water swims with, as well as the dude I paddleboarded the Thames, the Severn, and the Cuckmere with.
-Moreover, let’s not forget the buddy of mine who is hell-bent on joining up with me for an ocean rowing adventure.
+The feller I do long-distance open-water swims with, as well as the dude I paddleboarded the Thames with.
+Moreover, let’s not forget that friend of mine who is hell-bent on joining up with me for an ocean rowing adventure.

 …AND FIND AFTERNOON TEA COMPANIONS